TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/6-adding-the-template.rst

 Adding a template
 =================

-In Extbase frontend templates are stored by default in the subdirectory :file:`Resources/Private/Templates/` provided by  an extension.
+In Extbase, frontend templates are stored by default in the subdirectory :file:`Resources/Private/Templates/` provided by  an extension.
 This local path is written as :file:`EXT:store_inventory/Resources/Private/Templates` in the setup.